Asbestos In Schools – A View From The Inside

 Our survey team were recently in a large secondary school and I have seen pictures of damaged asbestos products where children and staff were present.
 It’s depressing and demoralising to see.
 Separately, I provide free asbestos advice to my daughter’s school because I can, but others do not have the luxury.

-If you need any advice or help with asbestos, particularly in the education sector, we provide it free.
+If you need any advice or help with asbestos, particularly in schools and colleges within the education sector, then we provide it for free.
 Please give us a call on 0800 141 2676.